 * Owned by Nebraska Public Power District.
 Entergy provides management services.

-Entergy's regulated generation fleet includes all plants that are fully or partially owned by Entergy's utility companies: Entergy Arkansas, Inc., Entergy Louisiana, LLC, Entergy Mississippi, Inc., Entergy New Orleans, LLC, and Entergy Texas, Inc.
+Entergy's regulated generation fleet includes all plants that are fully or partially owned by Entergy's utility companies: Entergy Arkansas, LLC, Entergy Louisiana, LLC, Entergy Mississippi, LLC, Entergy New Orleans, LLC, and Entergy Texas, Inc.